Airi Nakayama

 Suntory Oceania

-End-to-end UX/UI website creation for the multi-beverage powerhouse across Australia and New Zealand
+End to end UX/UI creation for the multi-beverage powerhouse across Australia and New Zealand

-End-to-end UX/UI website creation for the multi-beverage powerhouse across Australia and New Zealand
+End to end UX/UI creation for the multi-beverage powerhouse across Australia and New Zealand

-End-to-end UX/UI website creation for the multi-beverage powerhouse across Australia and New Zealand
+End to end UX/UI creation for the multi-beverage powerhouse across Australia and New Zealand

 Project Summary